-The Zur Institute applies the notion of digital ethics to the realm of mental health professionals, defining it is "how to manage oneself ethically, professionally and in a clinically sound manner via online and digital mediums" (Zur Institute, n.d.).
-The concern is whether it is ethical to use the internet or cell phones, for example, to learn about patients or clients, whether it is appropriate to friend them or how professionals should react to negative, even scurrilous, online reviews.
-It is easy to extrapolate these views to all professions and personal online behavior, much in the same manner as the Pro-Truth pledge, but inclusive of the application of ethical norms in digital media, often mediated by third parties.
-Ethics has not changed, but the field of applications has galloped in the expanded communication technologies and their effect on the environment at large.
+The Zur Institute applies the notion of digital ethics to the realm of mental health professionals, defining it as "how to manage oneself ethically, professionally and in a clinically sound manner via online and digital mediums" (Zur Institute, n.d.).
+The concern is whether it is ethical to use the Internet or cell phones, for example, to learn about patients or clients; whether it is appropriate to friend them; and whether and, if so, how professionals should react to negative, even scurrilous, online reviews.
+It is easy to extrapolate these views to all professions and personal online behavior, much in the same manner as the Pro-Truth pledge, but to modify it to include the application of ethical norms in digital media which are often mediated by third parties.
+Ethics has not changed, but its field of application has galloped ahead thanks to expanded communication technologies and their effect on the environment at large.
 Adam Henshall suggests that there are currently three hot issues in digital ethics.
 (1) Is computer code an instance of speech and regulation?
-Lawrence Lessing argues that computer code is a form of regulation, but not in a favorable sense.
-Rather than promoting more freedom, Lessing believes that "as this code changes, the character of cyberspace will change as well.
-Cyberspace will change from a place that protects anonymity, free speech, and individual control, to a place that makes anonymity harder, speech less free, and individual control the province of individual experts only" (Lessing, 2016).
-(2) A second issue is how much social and governmental control will be relegated to computer programs, whether we will move to a future where computers may be largely in control, given that the computations may be so complicated, their recommendations cannot be adequately assessed.
+Lawrence Lessig argues that computer code is a form of regulation, but not in a favorable sense.
+Rather than promoting more freedom, Lessig believes that "as this code changes, the character of cyberspace will change as well.
+Cyberspace will change from a place that protects anonymity, free speech, and individual control, to a place that makes anonymity harder, speech less free, and individual control the province of individual experts only" (Lessig, 2016).
+(2) A second issue is how much social and governmental control will be relegated to computer programs, whether we will move to a future where computers may be largely in control.
+Given that the computations are becoming increasingly complicated, there may come a time when their recommendations cannot be adequately assessed.
 Furthermore, (3) how do we combat digital monopolies, such as Google, Facebook, Amazon and Apple?
 (Henshall, 2018).
-This third concern echoes issues of corporate digital ethics, mentioned by Terrasi.
-While these large issues will have consequences which we must address, for this lesson, it is important to focus on what we can do immediately: personal digital ethics or professional digital ethics - acting responsibly in the environment of digital media, not to mention to engage in and promote media literacy and information literacy.
+This third concern echoes Terrasi's concerns about corporate digital ethics.
+While these broad issues will have consequences which we must address, for this lesson, it is important to focus on what we can do immediately: personal digital ethics or professional digital ethics - acting responsibly in the environment of digital media, not to mention engaging in and promoting media and information literacy.